2024-25 Catalog

 CSE 007 Introduction to Programming 0,4 Credits

-Problem-solving using the Java programming language.
-Data types, control flow, methods, arrays, objects, inheritance, breadth of computing.
-Includes recitation.
+Introduction to problem-solving and object-oriented programming (OOP) using the Java language.
+Covers data types, control flow, methods, arrays (including searching & sorting), basics of OOP including data encapsulation, inheritance and polymorphism and a breadth of computing.
 If credit is given for CSE 007 then no credit will be given for CSE 003 nor CSE 004.

 CSE 017 Programming and Data Structures 0,3 Credits